Frequently Asked Questions & Glossary of Terms

 The ESOP has been designed to facilitate the release of shares to participants in the most tax efficient manner.
-While it is acknowledged that each participant's individual tax circumstances may differ significantly, this section provides an analysis of the general tax consequences of each stage of the ESOP process.
-The following applies to all Irish tax resident participants.
+While it is acknowledged that each participant's individual tax circumstances may differ significantly, this section provides a summary of the general tax consequences of each stage of the ESOP process.

 Tax Liabilities and the ESOP Process

-When a participant disposes of his or her shares following release
+When a participant disposes of his or her shares following appropriation

 Capital Gains Tax Liability on Disposal of Shares